Alright, you hooligan.

 You can find more textbooks just for Japanese learners at White Rabbit Japan, an online store that’s ready to cater to all your Japanese print needs.
 In addition to textbooks, they’ve got workbooks, manga and a ton of graded readers and other reading material.
 (And snacks, in case you get hungry while you’re studying!)

-In this article, books have been organized into the following 5 sections, with 3 books per section:
+In this article, books have been organized into the following five sections, with three books per section:

 - Grammar books

 Read through them all or skip ahead to the section that pertains to your study needs.
 Enjoy!